How to File a Rhode Island LLC or Corporation Amendment

 FAQ

-• You can amend your Articles of Organization with our help.
+• You can amend your Articles of Organization or Articles of Incorporation with our help.
 However, if you have additional legal questions, then contacting a qualified Rhode Island business lawyer may be the best thing for you and your business.

-• You must use the designated amendment form when you change your business name, tax designation, or membership status.
+• You must use the designated amendment form when you change your business name, tax designation, membership status, and more.

-• No. However, you can use the annual report to update some information, such as your LLC’s principal address and business purpose.
+• No. However, you can use the annual report to update some information, such as your company’s principal address and business purpose.

 • You can file your Articles of Amendment in minutes online.
 We know how to do it and can help you get it done in no time.